- Typical Offer:A*AA

 The joint degree in History and Modern Languages combines the best of both subjects.
 It offers the opportunity to develop near native-speaker skills in a foreign language while studying a range of papers relating to the culture and history of the relevant language area; options in some languages also include film, philosophy, linguistics and contemporary politics.
 Students will also develop analytical skills in History through a wide range of topics in British, European, American and World history, as well as the history of political thought.
 There will be opportunities to work with historical sources in foreign languages.
 As for other language students, those who take this course will spend their third year studying or working abroad, thereby immersing themselves in the language, culture, history and politics of a foreign country.

-For 2020 entry, the languages available for study will be French, German, Italian, Portuguese Russian or Spanish.
+The languages available for study will be French, German, Italian, Portuguese, Russian or Spanish.
 German, Italian, Russian or Spanish may be learned from scratch or studied following on from an A-Level (or equivalent).
 Portuguese can be learnt from scratch but French will be post-A-Level (or equivalent) only.

 Both faculties are regarded worldwide as leaders in their respective fields.
 The History Faculty is one of the largest in the United Kingdom and is consistently ranked as the best in research and teaching assessments.
 It has internationally recognised experts in all relevant fields of study.
 The Modern Languages Faculty is the largest in the United Kingdom and also consistently rated as one of the best in the UK in teaching and research.
 It offers an unrivalled range of courses taught by leading scholars.
 The library resources in Cambridge, which support teaching and research in both Faculties, are world-class; the University also has extensive collections of films in all relevant languages.